cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 Click `Submit` to apply the filter.
 The "Cancel" button undoes the filter.
 The `Clear filter` button removes the filter.

-After the filter is applied it will automatically appear in the `Recently used` list.
+Once applied filter automatically appears in `Recent used` list.
+Maximum length of the list is 10.

 ---